 Preventing Injuries in the Workplace

-- Safety, which includes conditions, substances and objects that pose a risk to employees
+- Safety, which includes conditions, substances and objects that pose a risk

 - Chemical, which consists of vapors, liquids, gases, particulate matter and fumes